microsoft/napajs/docs/api/log.md

 Logging is a basic requirement for building services. `napajs` logging API enables developers to integrate their own logging capabilities in both JavaScript and C++ (addon) world.

 A log row may contain following information:
-- (Optional) Section: Useful as filter to treat different rows of logs.
-The treatment is defined by logging providers.
+- (Optional) Section: Useful field to filter log rows.
+Treatment is defined by logging providers.
 - (Optional) Trace ID: Useful field to join logs in the same transaction or request.
 - (Required) Message: Log message.
 - (Required) Logging level:
     - Error: for application error.
     - Warn: for warining information.
-    - Info: usually used for notifying service state change
+    - Info: for notification.
-    - Debug: for debugging purpose
+    - Debug: for debugging purpose.

 ## <a name="cpp-api"></a> C++ API
 Include header: `<napa.h>`